isleofcode/ember-cordova/README.md

 * [Live reload](docs/livereload.md)
 * [Available Plugins](docs/plugins.md)

-##Upcoming Extensions
+## Upcoming Extensions

 We are working on four major items right now:

 1. Improving test coverage;
-2. Livereload improvements;
-3. Bindings to Cordova Plugins [see plugins](docs/plugins.md); and
+2. Bindings to Cordova Plugins [see plugins](docs/plugins.md); and
-4. Either having ember install ember-cordova-plugin-foo install both the ember addon & cordova plugin, or achieving the same through ember cdv:install foo.
+3. Either having ember install ember-cordova-plugin-foo install both the ember addon & cordova plugin, or achieving the same through ember cdv:install foo.

-##Contributing
+## Contributing

 PRs are very welcome.
 You can read our style guides [here](https://github.com/isleofcode/style-guide).

 If you are unsure about your contribution idea, please feel free to open an Issue for feedback.

-##Credits
+## Credits

 ember-cordova is maintained by [Isle of Code](https://isleofcode.com), and started as a fork of [ember-cli-cordova](https://github.com/poetic/ember-cli-cordova).